Christopher-Shea/algorithms/fibonacci_stairs/fibonacci_stairs_README.md

 None

 ## Input - Fibonacci Sequence
-The number of months after the inception of the rabbit breeding program.
+The number of months after the inception of the rabbit breeding program

 ## Output
-The total number of rabbit pairs, both babies and adults, present in the population after the given number of months.
+The total number of rabbit pairs, both babies and adults, present in the population after the given number of months